petersci/homework3-policy-gradient/report.md

 # 江愷笙 <span style="color:black">(106062568)</span>

+Here is the [github page](https://petersci.github.io/homework3-policy-gradient/) of my report.

 # Homework3-Policy-Gradient report

 TA: try to elaborate the algorithms that you implemented and any details worth mentioned.